bdharva/audio_cleanup/README.md

 ## Setup

 * Install SoX ([download](https://sourceforge.net/projects/sox/files/sox/) or just use your favorite package manager)
-* Locate the installation location for SoX nad place the .sh script in that same directory
+* Locate the installation location for SoX and place the .sh script in that same directory
-* Open terminal and add the following entry to your .bash_profile: `alias cleanup="/usr/local/bin/cleanup.sh"`
+* Open terminal and add the following entry to your .bash_profile: `alias cleanup="/usr/local/bin/cleanup.sh"` (or replace "cleanup" with whatever you'd like to call it)

 ## Usage

-With the setup out of the way, you can now use the audio cleanup script with `cleanup <file in> <file out>`, where `<file in>` is the audio file you'd like to clean up and `file out` is how/where you'd like the output to audio file to be named and saved.
+With the setup out of the way, you can now use the audio cleanup script with `cleanup infile outfile`, where `infile` is the audio file you'd like to clean up and `outfile` is how/where you'd like the output to audio file to be named and saved.

 If you're working with a master file of multiple voice clips, you'll first need to break them apart.
 Record a list of the breakpoints you'd like to use and then repeatedly run `sox infile outfile trim starttime =endtime` on the source file to produce all of the output files you need for the individual audio clips.

 ## Understanding the Script

 You'll probably want to mess with some of the values in the script to tune it to your needs.
-Here's a brief overview of the SoX effects used in the script.
+Here's a brief overview of the SoX effects used.
 For more/better details, check out [the SoX documentation](http://sox.sourceforge.net/sox.html).

 * `remix`
   * Performs a mix-down of all input channels to mono